B-UMMI/LMAS/docs/user/assemblers.rst

 MEGAHIT, published by `Li et al. 2015 <https://academic.oup.com/bioinformatics/article/31/10/1674/177884>`_, is a *de novo* assembler for **assembling large and complex metagenomics data** in a time- and cost-efficient manner.
-It makes use of succinct **de Bruijn graph, with a a multiple k-mer size** strategy.
-In each iteration, MEGAHIT cleans potentially erroneous edges by removing tips, merging bubbles and removing low local coverage edges,specially useful for metagenomics which suffers from non-uniform sequencing depths.
+It makes use of the succinct **de Bruijn graph, with a multiple k-mer size** strategy.
+In each iteration, MEGAHIT cleans potentially erroneous edges by removing tips, merging bubbles and removing low local coverage edges, specially useful for metagenomics which suffers from non-uniform sequencing depths.

 * **Source code:** https://github.com/voutcn/megahit